michaelsousajr/Ascii-Cat/README.md

-plugin to have ascii pets in your CLI
+Plugin to have random ascii cats in your CLI.